 If you ever feel the need to connect with Carol, consider simply looking up toward those Pearly Gates and waving.
 She’ll be waving back with a big smile on her face.
 No doubt, she’ll be there to greet all of us when it’s our turn for that photo-op, but she would be the first to tell you, “There’s no rush.
 I’ll wait.”
 She’s like that.

-A celebration of Carol’s life will be celebrated in a few weeks.
-Information on the date, time and location of this celebration will be shared as soon as it is available.
+A celebration of Carol’s life will be held on Sunday, September 22, 2019 at 1:00pm at the Grappone Conference Center, 70 Constitution Ave, Concord.
 In Carol’s honor, please wear clothing as vibrant as her life.

 In lieu of flowers, donations will be gratefully accepted at the Peter and Elaine Zoia Scholarship Fund, Quincy Municipal Credit Union, 100 Quincy Ave, Quincy, MA, 02170.